Information about the course

 All of your assessments will be individual based and will not require assessed group work to be undertaken.

-Your assessment deadlines are fixed, but we’ll let you know the details about 12 weeks in advance to give you time to prepare.
+Your assessment deadlines are fixed, but we will let you know the details about 12 weeks in advance to give you time to prepare.

-If you’re unable to submit your assessment and adhere to the deadline set due to circumstances beyond your control, you may be able to submit at a later agreed deadline.
+If you are unable to submit your assessment and adhere to the deadline set due to circumstances beyond your control, you may be able to submit at a later agreed deadline.
 There are strict criteria for approving extensions at the University.

 No. If you have passed your assessment, then you will not be given the opportunity to retake the assessment.
 If you have failed an assessment, in most circumstances, you will be given the opportunity to resubmit your assessment.

-Yes, a new postgraduate master’s loan is now available to help you pay for your master’s course for students commencing in the 2019/20 academic year onwards.
+Yes, a postgraduate master’s loan is now available to help you pay for your master’s course.
 Find out more about the postgraduate loan here: www.gov.uk/masters-loan

 For international students, you should contact relevant authorities in the country for which you hold a passport.